emrecaglaryildiz/ittools/README.md

 ##########################################################################

-The nice thing and read is trying to collect all it scripts in this area. :)
+I am trying to collect the scripts that I use functionally and daily in this area. :) :)

 ##########################################################################